ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 49 series were modified.

-107 new data series were added.
+107 new data series were added (96 of those had no data values entered as were classified as NR or NC).

 13 data series were modified.